DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-win.md

 php -v
 ```

-The output should indicate both PHP and Xdebug is installed:
+The output should indicate both PHP and Xdebug are installed:

 ```
 PHP 8.1.0 (cli) (built: Nov 23 2021 21:46:10) (NTS Visual C++ 2019 x64)